v1lton/challengeAID/README.md

 ## Dependencies

-Some dependencies were used to help build this app with Swift Package Manager:
+Some dependencies were used to help build this app.
+For depedencies managment I used Swift Package Manager:

 * RxSwift 6.5.0
 * SDWebImage 5.13.0